How To Drain A Hot Tub - 5 Ways to Empty, Clean & Refill your Hot Tub

-If you notice any of the above, it is a sign that you should empty and clean your spa.
-It is better to prevent a problem than look for a solution to it.
+In such cases, empty and clean the hot tub/spa.
+It is better to prevent a problem than need to look for a solution to it.

 What To Do Before Draining Your Hot Tub

-So, if you want to know how to drain a hot tub, several methods are available to follow, but you need to also perform a task before draining.
+So, if you want to know how to drain a hot tub, several methods are available to follow, but you need to do one job before draining.

 Flush The Hot Tub Plumbing Lines

-You will need some plumbing cleaner, which is sometimes referred to as a line flush product.
-Its work is to break down contaminants like biofilm and bacteria.
-You need to check with your local dealer for guidance on the amount you should use concerning your hot tub's volume.
+You will need some plumbing cleaner, sometimes called a line flush product.
+It breaks down contaminants like biofilm and bacteria.
+You need to check with your local dealer for guidance on the amount you should use for the size of hot tub you have.